binarybaba/portsearchtask/README.md

 ```

 # Task
-Create a simple port-to-port search page, with visualization of the freight rates over time, on any given port-port
+Create a simple port-to-port search page, with visualization of the freight rates over time, on a provided port-port
-combination within a customizable date range.
+combination, within a customizable date range.

 * Make it pretty-ish, using your awesome CSS skills
 * Make it efficient, limit network use, and load fast
 * Feel free to add your personal flair

-Please read the full document for further instructions and pray nothing self-destructs in 5 seconds.
+Please read the full document for the details on the build process and the APIs.

 # Building
 The project will build HTML using EJS templates from the `views` folder.
 Client-side JavaScript is built